hamiltonbrba/credit-risk-classification/README.md

 - **Credit Risk Report**: The detailed Credit Risk Analysis Report can be found as a separate file in the repository.
 This report includes the overview, results, and model recommendation, formatted for easy readability:
   - **File Location**: `credit_risk_report.md`

-This README, notebook, and report file contain all necessary information to understand, reproduce, and interpret the results of this credit risk analysis project.

----

-This setup gives clear guidance on where to find each component of the project, including the new `credit_risk_report.md`.